 We begin our day of Auckland sightseeing in the center of the city – taking in sights like the historic Civic Theater, iconic Sky Tower and revitalized harbor.
 We continue our Auckland city tour as we navigate to the west, to see the oldest part of the city and landmark War Memorial Museum.
 We complete our walk by strolling back to the city center through spacious city parks and the university campus.
 To end the day, we hop on a ferry to one of the best Auckland getaways: Devonport…just 12 minutes away by boat!

-Make sure to Save, Pin or Bookmark this post for future reference!
+Make sure to Save, Pin or Bookmark this post to plan your trip to Auckland, NZ!

 Self-Guided Auckland City Tour